hyes92121/ml-tutorial/pytorch/readme.md

 - ```python
         b1.grad                 # gradient of the tensor
-        b1.grad_fn              # the gradient function the tensor b1.is_leaf              # check if tensor is a leaf node of the graph b1.requires_grad        # if set to True, starts tracking all operations performed
+        b1.grad_fn              # the gradient function of the tensor b1.is_leaf              # check if tensor is a leaf node of the graph b1.requires_grad        # if set to True, starts tracking all operations performed
     ```